 - Second Wednesday FREE Folk Jams – January through December

 - Our longest running musical activity (seven years and counting).
 Beginning at 5:30 PM on the Second Wednesday of each month and running until 9 PM, we’ll go around the circle picking songs to sing and play together.
 If you have an instrument, please bring it with you.
 And, bring a small snack or a dish to share.
 Free Event.
 But, donations are gladly accepted.
 Click here for a video.

-- Third Monday Swing Dances – January through December
+- July 2018 will be the last of these dances for the foreseeable future.
+We’re sorry.
+Third Monday Swing Dances – January through December

 - No Experience Necessary and No Partner required.
-7:30-8 PM Introductory Lessons taught by Mike Smith and Jessamyn Rising.
+7:30-8 PM Introductory lessons.
 8-10 PM for dancing.
 Donation of $5.00 is requested.
 Proceeds support the Museum.

 - Friday Night Concerts – Memorial Day Weekend through Labor Day Weekend